-As the authorized lead petitioner, I, Dwaine Radden, Sr. hereby certify that the information submitted in this Renewal Petition of the Provisional Accelerated Learning Academy Charter is true to the best of my knowledge and belief.
-I also certify that this Renewal Petition does not constitute conversion of a private school to the status of a public charter school.
-I also certify that during its charter, the Charter School:
+As the authorized lead petitioner, I, Dwaine Radden, Sr. hereby certify that the information submitted in this petition for the renewal of the charter for Provisional Accelerated Learning Academy ("PAL" or the "Charter School"), operated by Provisional Educational Services, Incorporated ("PESI"), and to be located within the boundaries of San Bernardino City Unified School District ("SBCUSD" or the "District") is true to the best of my knowledge and belief.
+I also certify that this Renewal Petition does not constitute the conversion of a private school to the status of a public charter school; and further, I understand that if awarded the renewal of this charter, the Charter School will follow any and all federal, state, and local laws and regulations that apply to the Charter School, including but not limited to:

-- Shall be non-sectarian in its programs, admissions policies, employment practices, and all other operations.
+- The Charter School shall be non-sectarian in its programs, admissions policies, employment practices and all other operations.
 [Ref.
-Education Code Section 47605(d)(1)]. - Shall not charge tuition.
+Education Code Section 47605(d)(1)]. - The Charter School shall not charge tuition.
 [Ref.
-Education Code Section 47605(d)(1)] - Shall not discriminate against a pupil on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristics that is contained in the definition of hate crimes set forth in Section 422.55 of the California Penal Code.
+Education Code Section 47605(d)(1)] - The Charter School shall not discriminate on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code, including immigration status, or association with an individual who has any of the aforementioned characteristics)..
 [Ref.
-Education Code Section 47605(d)(1)] - Shall admit all students who wish to attend the Charter School, and who submit a timely application, unless the Charter School receives a greater number of applications than there are spaces for students, in which case each application will be given equal chance of admission through a public random lottery process.
+Education Code Section 47605(d)(1)] - The Charter School shall admit all students who wish to attend the Charter School unless the Charter School receives a greater number of applications than there are spaces for students, in which case it will hold a public random drawing to determine admission.
+Except as required by Education Code Section 47605(d)(2) and Education Code Section 51747.3, admission to the Charter School shall not be determined according to the place of residence of the student or his or her parents within the State.
+Preference in the public random drawing shall be given as required by Education Code Section 47605(d)(2)(B)(i)-(iv).
+In the event of a drawing, the chartering authority shall make reasonable efforts to accommodate the growth of the Charter School in accordance with Education Code Section 47605(d)(2)(C).
 [Ref.
-Education Code Section 47605(d)(2)(A)-(B)] - Shall meet all statewide standards and conduct student assessments required, pursuant to Education Code Section 60605 and 60851, and any other statewide standards authorized in statute.
+Education Code Section 47605(d)(2)(A)-(C)] - The Charter School shall meet all statewide standards and conduct student assessments required, pursuant to Education Code Section 60605, and any other statewide standards authorized in statute, or student assessments applicable to students in non-charter public schools.
 [Ref.
-Education Code Section 47605(d)(1)] - Shall adhere to all provisions of federal law related to students with disabilities including, but not limited to, Section 504 of the Rehabilitation Act of 1974, Title II of the Americans with Disabilities Act of 1990 and the Individuals with Disabilities in Education Improvement Act of 2004. - The Charter school shall be deemed the exclusive public-school employer of the employees of the charter school for the purposes of the Educational Employment Relations Act.
-(Ref.
-Government Code Sections 3540 et seq (Chapter 10.7 of Division 4 of Title 1 of the Government Code) - Shall ensure teachers in the Charter School hold a Commission on Teacher Credentialing certificate equivalent to that which a teacher in other California public schools are required to hold.
-As allowed by statute, flexibility will be given to non-core, non-college preparatory teachers.
-[Ref.
-Education Code Section 47605(1)] - The Charter School shall meet all requirements for employment set forth in applicable provisions of law, including, but not limited to credentials, as necessary (Ref.
-Title 5 California Code of Regulations, Section 11967.5.1(f)(5) ©
+Education Code Section 47605(c)(1)] - The Charter School shall adhere to all provisions of federal law related to students with disabilities including, but not limited to, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990 and the Individuals with Disabilities Education Improvement Act of 2004. - PESI declares that it shall be deemed the exclusive public-school employer of the